crowncode-software-development-company/open-source-jira/README.md

 #### Node.js 16.x

 All of our applications are written in [Node.js](https://nodejs.org/en), so you should also install it before you run the project.

 > **Node version must be 16.x**.
 You can check node version using `node -v` command in your terminal.

-We recommend using [nvm](https://github.com/nvm-sh/nvm) for local development, and for deploying the application there is [Dockerfile](https://github.com/open-condo-software/condo/blob/main/Dockerfile) ready to use at the root of the repository.
+We recommend using [nvm](https://github.com/nvm-sh/nvm) for local development.

 #### Python 3.x

 We also use Python with packages for database migrations.
 So make sure you have one installed.

 ### 3. Installing dependencies

 To install Node.js dependencies simply type the following command:

 ```bash
 yarn install
 ```

 > If you get errors related to missing yarn,
 > use [these instructions](https://yarnpkg.com/getting-started/install) to install it.

 > We also use [turborepo](https://turbo.build/repo/docs) to orchestrate npm modules in this monorepo.
 > Even though it is specified in the global `package.json`, in some environments you may get the error
 > `“turbo: command not found”` in further steps...
 >
 > In such cases, we recommend installing it globally using:
+>
 > ```bash
 > npm i -g turbo@^2
 > ```

 To install python packages type the command:

 ```bash
 pip install Django psycopg2-binary
 ```

 ### 4. Building `@open-condo` dependencies

 Condo depends on several packages located in `./packages` directory, so it is required to build them before launching the main application.
 You can do it using this command:

 ```bash